Bayesian Error-in-Variables Models for the Identification of Power Networks: Noise Model

 By design, PMUs and $\mu$PMUs collect current and voltage measurements in polar coordinates, that is in terms of magnitude and phase \cite[Sec.
 3.2]{sarri2016methods}.
 Previous studies have shown, with both theoretical and empirical arguments, that the measurement noise is approximately Gaussian in polar coordinates, with zero mean and constant variance \cite[Sec.
 2.1]{sarri2016methods}.

 In \eqref{eq:current-voltage}, the admittance matrix $Y$ establishes a linear relationship between the real and the imaginary parts of $i$ and $v$, but the equation becomes non-linear if magnitude and phase are considered.
 To preserve linearity, one needs to transform the measurements and their associated noise from polar to Cartesian coordinates.
-This transformation changes the statistical distribution of the noise, which becomes non-Gaussian, with a non-zero mean, and with a time-varying, non-diagonal covariance matrix.
+This transformation changes the statistical distribution of the noise, which becomes non-Gaussian, with a non-zero mean, and with a time-varying, non-diagonal covariance matrix, as shown hereafter.

 We consider a generic phasor measured by a $\mu$PMU.
-Without loss of generality, we will discuss only the case of a voltage phasor; the same arguments apply to the current.
-Let $\Tilde{v}$ and $\Tilde{\theta}$ denote the measured magnitude and phase, and let $v$ and $\theta$ be the actual unobservable variables.
+Without loss of generality, we will discuss only the case of a voltage phasor; the same arguments apply to currents.
+Let $\Tilde{v}$ and $\Tilde{\theta}$ denote the measured magnitude and phase, and let $v$ and $\theta$ be the noiseless (unobservable) variables.
 Then $\Tilde{v} = v + \epsilon$ and $\Tilde{\theta} = \theta + \delta$, where $\epsilon \sim \mathcal{N}(0, \sigma_\epsilon)$ and $\delta \sim \mathcal{N}(0, \sigma_\delta)$ are zero-mean Gaussian variables.
-Previous studies suggest that it is safe to introduce the following Assumption \cite[Sec.
+Previous studies suggest that the following Assumption is usually satisfied \cite[Sec.
 2.1]{sarri2016methods}. \begin{assumption} The samples taken at two different time steps on the same node, and the samples taken on two different nodes at the same time are independent. \end{assumption}